darraghoriordan/darragh-oriordan-com/src/pages/2019/01/23/get-off-the-jwt-hype-train/index.md

 The idea is that token has all the details about the user and their permissions on your API stored in it so your API doesn't have to hit your database when the user sends the JWT with a request for some resource as an authenticated user.

-This is in comparison to a regular session ID that is sent to the client, usually in a cookie. which they send back to your server with each subsequent request.
+This is in comparison to a regular session ID that is sent to the client, usually in a cookie.
+Which they send back to your server with each subsequent request.
 The server validates the session ID and looks up whatever it needs to about the user to fulfil the request.
 All state remains on the server/database.

 Here's some of the reasoning people give for JWT and my thoughts.